muldis/Muldis_Personal_Portfolio/Muldis_Application_Inventory_WEBAPP_CRA/docs/Local.md

 ## Running the Automated Tests

-MULDIS-APPINV-WEBAPP-REACT includes an automated test suite.
+MULDIS-APPINV-WEBAPP-CRA includes an automated test suite.

 The following assumes that `npm install` has been run, but that the applications are not currently running.

-To run the MULDIS-APPINV-WEBAPP-REACT automated tests, in a shell session, first `cd` into the `Muldis_Application_Inventory_WEBAPP_React` folder and run the following:
+To run the MULDIS-APPINV-WEBAPP-CRA automated tests, in a shell session, first `cd` into the `Muldis_Application_Inventory_WEBAPP_CRA` folder and run the following:

 ```